The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts: Introduction

 Despite the constraints on the density of dark energy and dark matter obtained by state-of-the-art cosmological studies, their nature remains elusive.
-Consequently, potential extensions of $\Lambda$CDM with viable dark matter candidates have been explored using observations of the large-scale structure, e.g., axion-like particles, and self-interacting dark matter \citep{Randall2008, Conlon2017}.
-Axion-like particles (ALPs hereafter) are promising potential dark matter candidates.
+Consequently, potential extensions of $\Lambda$CDM with viable dark matter candidates have been explored using observations of the large-scale structure, such as axion-like particles (ALPs), and self-interacting dark matter \citep{Randall2008, Conlon2017}.
+The ALPs are promising potential dark matter candidates.
 Depending on their properties, ALPs can also partially explain dark energy.
-ALPs are scalar fields with typically tiny masses compared to known elementary particles that move in a periodic potential.
+ALPs are scalar fields with typically tiny masses, compared to known elementary particles, that move in a periodic potential.
 Historically, the so-called quantum chromodynamics (QCD) axion was proposed by \cite{Peccei1977a, Peccei1977b} to solve a fine-tuning problem of QCD, known as the strong charge parity (CP) problem.
 Although predicted by QCD, the strong CP problem refers to unobserved violations of simultaneous charge conjugation (C) and parity (P).
-Particles with the same underlying physics naturally occur in string theory due to the compactification of large extra-dimensions and are called axions or axion-like particles \citep{Svrcek2006}.
+Particles with the same underlying physics naturally occur in string theory due to the compactification of large extra dimensions and are called axions or ALPs \citep{Svrcek2006}.
 The typical particle masses can span the range from $10^{-33}~\si{\electronvolt}$ to $10^{-5}~\si{\electronvolt}$.
-In principle, multiple ALPs with a large spectrum of mass might exist in string theory, called axiverse \citep{Arvanitaki2010}.
+In principle, multiple ALPs with a large spectrum of mass might exist in string theory, called the axiverse \citep{Arvanitaki2010}.
 Upper bounds on the number of ALP species have been found by superradiance effects of stellar and supermassive black holes \citep{Stott2018} and supernovae \citep{Gendler2024}.
-ALPs with masses $m_\mathrm{a}\sim 10^{-22}~\si{\electronvolt}$ are dark matter candidates, while ALPs with masses $m_\mathrm{a}\lesssim 10^{-33}~\si{\electronvolt}$ represent candidates for dark energy.
+ALPs with masses $m_\mathrm{a}\gtrsim 10^{-22}~\si{\electronvolt}$ are candidates to compose a large fraction of dark matter, while ALPs with masses $m_\mathrm{a}\lesssim 10^{-33}~\si{\electronvolt}$ represent candidates for dark energy.